-If you have been investing in a new resin floor system it is key to choose the correct cleaning system to ensure your investment stays looking good.
+If you have a new resin floor system it is key to choose the correct cleaning system to ensure your investment stays looking good.
 As a rule, the smoother and less porous a floor surface, the easier it is to keep clean.
 It is possible to formulate a resin-based flooring to produce smooth, non-porous surfaces with excellent slip resistance under dry conditions.
 However, the surface may have to be textured if it is to have adequate slip resistance under contaminated conditions.

 Cleaning Hygienic Flooring